 On top of the physical pain this condition often brings, a child with cerebral palsy may lack social relationships, cannot always participate with peers, and experience emotional and mental challenges.
 Compensation for pain and suffering might not be as easily quantifiable as a medical procedure, but it should still be paid to account for such impacts on your family's and child's lives.

 Your child received a cerebral palsy diagnosis due to injuries suffered during or immediately after birth.
 Now what?

-Contact Sibley Dolman Gipe Accident Injury Lawyers, PA to learn more about your legal rights and whether you may have grounds for a claim following your child’s injuries.
+Contact Dolman Law Group Accident Injury Lawyers, PA to learn more about your legal rights and whether you may have grounds for a claim following your child's injuries.
 In the meantime, read on for answers to some of the most frequently asked questions we get from our cerebral palsy clients.

 1. How do I know that a birth error led to my child's cerebral palsy?